Rankers Physics

 • With the reduced effective resistance of the voltmeter, a smaller fraction of the total voltage is dropped across it.

-• Hence, the voltmeter reading (VV) decreases.
+• Hence, the voltmeter reading (

 Conclusion: